temporalio/documentation/docs/route-tasks.md

 ### Java

-Consider the [file processing sample in Java](https://github.com/temporalio/java-samples/tree/master/src/main/java/io/temporal/samples/fileprocessing), the paradigm is to create two Workers.
+Consider the [file processing sample in Java](https://github.com/temporalio/java-samples/tree/master/src/main/java/io/temporal/samples/fileprocessing).
+The paradigm is to create two Workers.
 Each will run on the same host and thus have access to the same file system, but one will listen to a global (shared) Task Queue, which it will use to start the Workflow, and the other will listen to its own host-specific (private) Task Queue.

 The following code snippet is stripped down from the [FileProcessingWorker.java sample](https://github.com/temporalio/java-samples/blob/master/src/main/java/io/temporal/samples/fileprocessing/FileProcessingWorker.java) and highlights the creation of two workers for this purpose: